 - Command Discipline is more serious than instructions.
-An officer can be given a warning or lose up to 10 vacation days.
+A Command Discipline "A" is the loss of up to 5 vacation days.
+A Command Discipline "B" is the loss of up to 10 vacation days.
 The decision is based on the officer’s disciplinary history and CCRB history, performance evaluations and the seriousness of the misconduct.

 CCRB complaints and discipline are recorded in officers’ personnel records and can affect assignments and promotions.